A Brief History

 The subsequent public burning of these Protestants at the stake in front of the main cathedral of France certainly made it quite clear that freedom of religion was not to be on the immediate political agenda.

-Incidents such as this and the all too common anti-Jewish pogroms throughout Europe in the Middle Ages til relatively recently certainly show how extraordinary and possibly even revolutionary it when the Founding Fathers of the United States made freedom of religion a basic right.
+Such incidents and the all too common anti-Jewish pogroms throughout Europe in the Middle Ages until relatively recently certainly show how extraordinary and possibly even revolutionary it was when the Founding Fathers of the United States made freedom of religion a basic right.

 In the meantime, European countries have come on board with the freedom of religion concept, but unfortunately many of today’s Muslim countries show little tolerance for any religion other than the specific brand of Islam common there.